Joshhortt/home-lookup/README.md

 ### Environment Variables

-To run firebase, mapbox and cloudinary you will need to add the following environment variables to your `.env` file at the root of the `./` directory.
+To run firebase, mapbox and cloudinary you will need to add the following environment variables to your `.env.local` file at the root of the `./` directory.

 ```
-#### .env.local
 NEXT_PUBLIC_MAPBOX_API_TOKEN=""

 NEXT_PUBLIC_FIREBASE_API_KEY=""